AdrianMrn/blog/posts/2021-10-15-replacing-node-keytar-with-electron-safe-storage-in-ray.md

 ```

-The only downside is that any previously saved passwords and passphrases saved using node-keytar are now inaccessible for the app, but you can still get them by opening your system's keychain application and looking for any mentions of `ray`, `ssh_password_`, or `private_key_`.
+The only downside is that any previously saved passwords and passphrases saved using Keytar are now inaccessible for the app, but you can still get them by opening your system's keychain application and looking for any mentions of `ray`, `ssh_password_`, or `private_key_`.